loda-lang/loda-programs/programs/README.md

 * [A259752](oeis/A259752.asm): a(n) = 24n + 6.
 * [A259755](oeis/A259755.asm): Numbers that are congruent to {4,20} mod 24.
 * [A260006](oeis/A260006.asm): a(n) = f(1,n,n), where f is the Sudan function defined in A260002.
+* [A260113](oeis/A260113.asm): Maximum number of queens on an n X n chessboard such that no queen attacks more than one other queen.
 * [A260484](oeis/A260484.asm): Complement of the Beatty sequence for e^(1/Pi) = A179706.
 * [A260686](oeis/A260686.asm): Period 6 zigzag sequence, repeat [0, 1, 2, 3, 2, 1].
 * [A260955](oeis/A260955.asm): Differences of the increasing arithmetic progression a^2+a, b^2+b, c^2+c, where b = 5*a+2, c = 7*a+3 and a >= 0.